GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_index.md

 | Can use OAuth | User | Allows an user to authorize applications |
 | Can manage OAuth-Clients | Admin | Can manage OAuth-Clients |

+## Security
+Please use only encrypted connections (SSL/TLS) for accessing the OAuth-Endpoints, as personal information (e.g. email address) is transfered or can be accessed.

 {% include links.html %}